toddbernhard/chrome-battery-notifier/README.md

 #### Chrome Battery Notifier
-Chrome OS (at least version 41) does not allow users to change the built-in defaults, which seem to be 1%.
+Chrome OS (up to v.42) does not allow users to change the built-in default of 15 minutes.
 This is a small Chrome extension which provides 3 configurable battery notifications.
 They can be triggered by either
 - percent of battery power remaining, or
 - estimated time left